cksystemsteaching/selfie/README.md

 Most of the code is actually for profiling.
 Only the lines involving the local variable `next_rd_value` are relevant for the semantics of the instruction.
 Remember, the `lui` instruction loads the sign-extended immediate value `imm` shifted by 12 bits to the left into register `rd`.
 The sign extension already happened during decoding.
 The global variable `ic_lui` (`nopc_lui`) counts the number of times a `lui` instruction has been executed (without effect).

 For all instructions, there are also procedures prefixed `print_` which are used by selfie's debugger and disassembler for printing instructions.
-Moreover, selfie's debugger also uses procedures postfixed `_before` and `_after` to print the machine state before and after executing an instruction, respectively, for example, by running:
+Moreover, selfie's debugger also uses procedures postfixed `_before` and `_after` to print the machine state before and after executing an instruction, respectively.
+Studying those procedures is recommended to deepen your understanding of the semantics of each instruction.
+There is also an easy way to invoke the debugger on a simple example, just try:

 ```
 make debug
 ```

-...
+There is one more thing before we move on.
+Selfie's mipster supports *replay* using the option `-r` instead of `-m`: Try, for example:

 ```
 make replay
 ```

+During code execution, rather than printing all executed instructions with the debugger, replay only prints the last, say, 100 executed instructions *before* running into an error such as division by zero.
+But how is this possible without knowing when such an error occurs?
+Well, if replay is enabled, mipster *records*, during code execution, information about the last 100 executed instructions.
+Turns out, for this purpose, it is enough to record just the current program counter value and the possibly affected register value or machine word in memory *before* executing an instruction.
+In particular, mipster neither needs to record the rest of the *context* in which an instruction runs, that is, the part of the machine state the instruction just reads from, nor the *effect* of the instruction on the machine state.

+> The inverse semantics of instructions

+In short, mipster only records what an instruction overwrites.
+Suppose mipster encounters a division by zero.
+In this case, it looks up the most recently updated program counter value to determine which instruction had been executed right before the division.
+Then, mipster re-executes that instruction but this time using its *inverse* semantics which is implemented in procedures prefixed `undo_` rather than `do_`.
+This puts the machine back into the state right before executing the instruction.
+After that, mipster just applies that routine to the remaining 99 recorded instructions in the reverse order of how they were recorded.
+When done, mipster replays code execution, this time printing each executed instruction like the debugger, until it hits division by zero again.

+> A RISC-U machine is deterministic

+Replay is always possible because a RISC-U machine is *deterministic*.
+This means that, for the same input, a RISC-U machine always produces the same output.
+We implemented replay in selfie and explained it here because of its educational value.
+Determinism is a strong property and important to know about.
+However, real computers often show behavior that appears to be non-deterministic such as a software bug that only shows up once in a while.
+Nevertheless, non-determinism is not the root cause of that, at least as long as the machine is not broken.
+The root cause is in the software and the input to the machine ultimately triggers the bugs.
+This is problematic since there is usually a lot of input to a computer such as network and disc traffic but also non-recurring input such as the time of day.

 ### Algorithms